Rowlands Castle and Stansted Forest

 The Route

-1. We began our walk at the recreation ground and left via the main entrance, onto The Fairway.
-At the junction with the village hall, we turned left and headed toward the village green.
-We crossed the village green and walked under the the large railway bridge at the opposite end of the village centre.
-If you do not want to go to the recreation ground, then you could start you walk from this point.
+1. Our walk begins at the recreation ground.
+Leave via the main entrance onto The Fairway.
+At the junction with the village hall, turn left and walk toward the village green.
+Cross the village green and walk under the the large railway bridge at the opposite end of the village centre.
+Walk along Finchdean Road and pass The Castle pub on your left.
+Continue along the pavement and look for a point in the stone wall on the opposite side of the road where there is a kissing gate.

-5. The path will take you through trees and in the spring you should see bluebells here.
-You should remain with the same path until you hit a junction with a wide grassy path.
-Turn right here and follow the grass as it takes you steadily back down.
+4. Turn right and follow the grassy ride as it takes you steadily back down hill.
 Look out for some carved benches to rest on.
-This path will come to an end when it hits the T-junction with an even wider grassy path called The Avenue.
+This path will come to an end when it hits an even wider grassy path at the bottom called The Avenue with long views to Stansted House.

 Did you know?